-3. Are you planning a renovation?

 Hearing about any renovation plans can be a concern to board members.
 For one thing, you never know who may live adjacent to your apartment and might dread the disturbance of a renovation.
 “It is best to omit details of your proposed renovation until after closing,” says Bateman.

 While you want to be truthful—obviously an estate purchase will require upgrading—it is best to instead say, "We are taking one step at a time and have no immediate renovation plans."

 4. What are your political beliefs or with which political party are you affiliated?

 While this question is completely legal, it might be unexpected and throw you off your game.
-"Just be honest," suggests Wagner.
+"Just be honest," Wagner suggests.
 And keep things simple.

-VERSION B: